truecharts/public/website/src/content/docs/news/2025-05-28-talos-docker.md.md

 This transition has introduced several limitations, and VM support is now also labeled as experimental.
 Leaving users without a stable VM-solution on TrueNAS.

 Users have reported performance issues with the new Incus-based VM system, and some previously supported configurations—such as running VMs with raw-file backed disks (making use of ZFS small-blocks special-vdevs) — are no longer functional.
-Currently, there are no official Talos options available for Incus, making it difficult for users to control the VM threw TrueNAS UI.
+Currently, there is no official Incus-Guest-Agent available on Talos, making it difficult for users to control the VM threw TrueNAS UI.

-In light of this, TrueCharts has reaffirmed its commitment to the TrueNAS community by releasing a new guide on how to run Talos as a Docker container inside SCALE Apps.
+In light of this, We have reaffirmed our commitment to the TrueNAS community by releasing a new guide on how to run Talos as a Docker container inside SCALE Apps.
 This approach provides a practical alternative for those affected by the VM backend changes, allowing continued experimentation and development with Talos despite the Incus limitations.